Medicare Parts A, B, C and D

 Here is information about the various parts of Medicare:

-covers all treatments in hospitals.
+Medicare Part A covers all treatments in hospitals.
 It has an annual deductible.
-The annual deductible change yearly.
+The annual deductible changes yearly.
 There is no cost for Part A coverage for people who worked at least 10 years and paid FICA taxes during that period.
 If not, you may be able to purchase Part A.

-pay for physicians, outpatient hospital care, some home healthservices and durable medical equipment like walkers.
-There is a monthly cost or “premium” for Medicare Part B. Most people pay the standard Part B premium, but those with higher adjusted gross income may pay more.
+Medicare Part B pays for physicians, outpatient hospital care, some home health services and durable medical equipment like walkers.
+There is a monthly cost or “premium” for Medicare Part B. Most people pay the standard Part B premium, but those with a higher adjusted gross income may pay more.
 Additionally, Part B has a deductible and generally only covers 80% of costs.

 What about F, G, N and other Medicare Supplemental Plans?